-When I began reading about the path of meditation teachers I came across the biography of Sharon Salzberg.
-In her bio, she described one of her first teacher’s Dipa Ma with the feeling of being deeply loved.
-During one of her early trips to India, Dipa Ma asked her,
+When I began reading about the paths of many meditation teachers I came across the work and life of Sharon Salzberg.
+In her biography, she described one of her first teacher’s as being Dipa Ma.
+She explained how she had such a feeling of being deeply loved.
+During one of her early trips to India, Dipa Ma had asked her,

 “Are you happy?”, “Are you sleeping well?” and “’Did you eat well?”

-I was so touched by this it made me cry.
+I was so touched by this it made me feel teary-eyed.
 The way Sharon depicted Dipa Ma was as if you could feel her asking you these questions.
-Of course, when I shared the story to my own yoga students during a meditation class one of them did not appreciate the reverie.
-He remarked, “My doctor asks me the same thing.”
-I can only speak for myself but my doctor appointments are routine.
-And even if my doctor did ask if I was happy, she would not be talking about my soul’s happiness.
+Of course, when I shared the story to my yoga students during a meditation class one of them did not appreciate the reverie.
+He remarked, “My own doctor asks me the same thing.”
+I can only speak for myself but my doctor appointments are fairly routine.
+And I seriously do not recall my doctor ever asking me if I was happy.

 This description of Dipa Ma served as the impetus for me to learn more about her.
 I took this into action and travelled to Kolkatta to visit her only living daughter Dipa.

-It was my 11th trip to India and I had always told myself travelling within India did not include Kolkatta.
-I had heard Kolkatta was worse than Mumbai and I knew of a yoga student who had been sexually assaulted in the street.
-These were pretty good reasons not to go, but I knew now I had to go.
+By then, it was my 11th trip to India and I had always told myself travelling within India did not include Kolkatta.
+I had heard Kolkatta was worse than Mumbai with respect to violence against women and the general congestion.
+I knew of a female yoga student who had been sexually assaulted in the street.
+These were pretty good reasons not to go, but I felt I would need to overcome my fears and find a way to travel there as safely as possible.

-Dipa Ma was a very rare and special woman known to have reached several stages of enlightenment.
-But more importantly she studied and practiced meditation during a time when women were openly discouraged for doing so.
+What intrigued me the most is the way that Dipa Ma seemed like such a rare and special woman known to have reached several stages of enlightenment herself.
+But more importantly, she studied and practiced meditation during a time when women were openly discouraged for doing so.
 Despite this, she developed incredible insights and knowledge.
-Prior to this she had experienced many hardships including the death of her husband, a child and a severe illness.
-But it was these painful events, which she said gave her the motivation to practice.
+Prior to this she had experienced many hardships including the death of her husband and ,a child as well as a severe illness.
+But it was during these painful events that gave her the motivation to practice more.

-Planning this trip was a game of snakes and ladders.
+For me, planning this trip was a game of snakes and ladders, however.
 It was not as if Dipa was readily available.
-I had to hunt around to find out where she was living; if she was still in Kolkatta and how to get there.
+I had to hunt around to find out where she was living; whether or not she was still in Kolkatta and how to get there.
 The most obvious place to start was with Sharon Salzberg.
 She suggested I write to the director of the Insight Meditation Center who suggested I contact one of the administrators, who suggested I contact one of the teachers, who felt I might get a hold of one of their students who then believed Dipa Ma´s son could be helpful.

 Finally, I got in touch with Rishi, Dipa Ma’s grandson.
-I received directions to Dipa’s home (the same house where Dipa Ma lived).
-I was also given an unexpected warm welcoming from Dipa.
-She was looking forward to meeting me.
+I received directions to Dipa’s home (the same house where Dipa Ma resided and taught many Western students).
+When I met with Dipa, I was truly given an unexpected warm welcoming.
+She was looking forward to meeting me too.

-Fast-forward and I am at the airport waiting to check-in.
+Fast-forward and I am at the airport waiting to check-in and to make my way to Kolkatta.

 Getting to India involved flying to Delhi with two lay-overs and a total of seventeen hours of flying from Toronto.
-I rested at the Maidens Hotel for about five hours and left the next evening on a seventeen-hour train trip into Kolkatta.
+I rested at the Maidens Hotel (a beautiful heritage hotel) for about five hours only.
+The next evening I left for the train station to embark on a 17-hour train trip into Kolkatta.

-Notwithstanding the facts about Kolkatta as a dirty and ridiculously overcrowded city it is also the city of lovers, poets, mystics and great saints.
-I concentrated on these points while staring at the wilted rose I received upon boarding the train.
-I had a first-class cabin where I dined on corn flakes for breakfast and French fries with a cutlet for dinner.
+Notwithstanding the facts about Kolkatta as being a dirty and ridiculously overcrowded city it is also the city of lovers, poets, mystics and great saints.
+I concentrated on these points while staring at the wilted rose I received upon boarding the train in First Class.
+Despite being in the higher class, I dined on corn flakes for breakfast and French fries with a cutlet for dinner.
+It was some of the worst looking food I have ever seen.

-Most people probably don’t consider Kolkatta a spiritual hub, but many saints and enlightened beings have made it their home.
+As for Kolkata, I can understand how most people probably don’t consider the city such a spiritual hub, but many saints and enlightened beings have made it their home.
 Mother Theresa, Swami Vivekananda and Ramakrishna lived and worked there for several years.
-Ramakrishna, the Guru to Vivekananda, spent sixteen years at the Dakshineswar temple.
+Ramakrishna, the Guru to Vivekananda, spent 16 years at the Dakshineswar temple.
 In this temple, there are 13 inner cells dedicated to Lord Shiva and an inner one to Kali (the black goddess).
 Unlike most temples throughout India non-Hindus can enter the inner sanctum.
 The temple is situated near the Ganges where Ramakrishna is said to have experienced spiritual visions that included uniting all religions and entering Samadhi trances.
-Scholars claimed he was a mad-man but spiritual followers understand he was an enlightened soul.
+Scholars claimed he was a mad-man but spiritual followers understand he was nothing of the short, but a rare, an enlightened being.

-By the time, I settled into Kolkatta when I called Dipa it was early evening.
-I was not sure what to expect but our conversation was natural as I heard a soft and tender-hearted voice over the phone.
+By the time, I settled into Kolkata and called Dipa it was early evening.
+I was not sure what to expect but our conversation was so natural as I heard a soft and tender-hearted voice over the phone.
 Not long into the conversation she asked if I would stay for lunch.

 On the following morning, I made my way to see Dipa through the Kolkatta rain.
 It rained the whole day.
 Because of this I was over an hour late.
 When I called Dipa to tell her I would be late she misunderstood and thought I was not coming.